ovh/docs/pages/web/hosting/cms_what_to_do_if_your_wordpress_site_is_hacked/guide.en-ca.md

 ## Assess the damage
 Now it is time to assess the situation and plan how to proceed.
-First, work out when you were hacked to see whether or not OVH can recover your data.
+First, work out when you were hacked to see whether or not OVHcloud can recover your data.
 In the rest of this guide we will explain how to locate the intrusion, and then explain how to deal with two different scenarios.